HathorNetwork/hathor-explorer/hathor_explorer_v1.md

 [guide-level-explanation/hathor-explorer-service/tokens-handler]: #guide-level-explanation/hathor-explorer-service/tokens-handler

 Tokens handler will return data about tokens.
 Tokens list or information about a given token.
-Tokens list will be available on  `hathor-wallet-service` and as a token is a transaction, we can retrieve it in `hathor-core`
+Tokens list will be available on  `hathor-wallet-service` and as a token is a transaction, it will be stored there as well.
+Requests for this handler will be cached on [API gateway](#guide-level-explanation/hathor-explorer-service/api-gateway).

 A new endpoint will have to be made on `hathor-wallet-service` to retrieve tokens list with pagination.